Spatio-Temporal Dynamics of Ground Water Level of Lahore Metropolitan and its Relationship with Urbanization and Rainfall

 Abstract

-Lahore is the capital city of Punjab Province, with the population of 14.1 million people.
-To fulfil the water needs of its residents, Lahore is totally dependent on groundwater.
-Unwise water usage has led to a significant decline in groundwater levels.
+Introduction/Importance of Study: Lahore, the capital of Punjab Province, has a population of 14.1 million people.
+The city relies entirely on groundwater to meet its water needs.
+However, unsustainable water usage has led to a significant decline in groundwater levels.

-The aim of this study to analyze the root causes of groundwater depletion in Lahore and propose protective measures.
-Excessive extraction from 600 tube wells, some reaching depths of 600 to 1000 feet.
-The consequences of this over-extraction include non-functional tube wells and severe water shortages complains.
+Novelty Statement: This study aims to investigate the root causes of groundwater depletion in Lahore and propose effective protective measures.
+The excessive extraction from around 600 tube wells, some reaching depths of 600 to 1000 feet, has resulted in non-functional wells and severe water shortages.

-By the utilization of various tools and techniques, including Google Earth Engine, image classification methods, and R Studio (ordinary Kriging) were used.
-The spatial relationship between land use/land cover and groundwater levels assessed through overlay analysis.
+Material and Method: The study employed various tools and techniques, including Google Earth Engine, image classification methods, and R Studio (ordinary Kriging).
+An overlay analysis assessed the spatial relationship between land use/land cover and groundwater levels.
 The analysis revealed a significant correlation between urbanization, population growth, and groundwater depletion in Lahore.

-The rate of groundwater depletion has increased from an average of 2.133 ft/year (0.65 m/ year) during 1980-2000 to over 3 ft/year (over 1 m/ year) after 2013.
-Factors contributing to this decline include rapid urbanization, increased water demand due to population growth, and inadequate rainwater recharge.
-This rapid depletion poses a serious threat to Lahore's groundwater resources, highlighting the urgent need for sustainable water management practices.
+Results and Discussion: The rate of groundwater depletion has increased from an average of 2.133 feet per year (0.65 meters per year) between 1980 and 2000 to over 3 feet per year (over 1 meter per year) since 2013.
+Contributing factors include rapid urbanization, increased water demand due to population growth, and inadequate rainwater recharge.
+This rapid depletion poses a serious threat to Lahore's groundwater resources, emphasizing the urgent need for sustainable water management practices.

 References